PnS2020/pns2020.github.com/index.md

 + __Which station is this?__: Take a picture of the station name, recognize the station and find the position from Google Maps!
 (Difficulty: 7)

-+ __Implementing backpropagation__: Implement the backpropagation method in basic python without relying on any high level APIs like Keras or Tensorflow.
-(Difficulty: 7)

-+ __(Advanced) Paper Piano__: Print the piano key on a paper, use CV techniques to identify which key is pressed and play the sound.
-(Difficulty: 8)

 + __(Advanced) Raspberry that talks__: Analyse an image via image captioning, then broadcast the information to a speaker.
 (Difficulty: 8)